Randstad Holding nv and/or any of its subsidiaries.

 Anyone who suspects, with reasonable grounds, or has witnessed misconduct is obliged to report it.
 Stakeholders are encouraged to first raise concerns through their normal (local) reporting channels, either through local management lines or regular local contacts, such as via identified confidants, complaint desks etc. Reporting to management is usually the fastest and preferred route, and the best way to ensure a good and open work environment throughout the Randstad Group.

 The Misconduct Reporting Procedure should not be used to bypass normal reporting procedures.
-It is only intended for use when reporting locally is likely to be inappropriate or
+It is only intended for use when reporting locally is likely to be inappropriate or ineffective, and should be considered as a last resort.

-Reports can be submitted through the Randstad Group reporting facility, which consists of a telephone hotline, accessible 24 hours per day via free phone local access numbers, and a secure
+Reports can be submitted through the Randstad Group reporting facility, which consists of a telephone hotline, accessible 24 hours per day via free phone local access numbers, and a secure webpage.
+Both are operated by an independent external provider.
+For full contact details and user instructions, see below.
+Although reports can also be submitted anonymously, Randstad encourages you to reveal your identity when you submit a report, as this greatly facilitates the investigation of the report.

 In order to minimize unreliable and false reports, as well as for reasons of privacy protection, the Randstad Holding Executive Board will not investigate any anonymous reports received through other channels.